Self Editing For Fiction Writers: 10 Top TipsOct 24, 2021

-If you can do this, then you’re on the path to self editing.
+If you can do this, then you understand the beauty of the editing process.

 There’s no way to be a great writer without being a great editor

-So where should you start when you’ve finished the first draft and are thinking about adding some good sense and a dazzling shine to your manuscript?
+So where should you start the editing process?
+What comes next, after you’ve finished the first draft and are starting to think about adding some good sense and a dazzling shine to your manuscript?

-Here are ten of my favourite tips for self editing as a fiction writer:
+Here are ten of my favourite tips for self editing for fiction writers:

 1. Self editing for fiction writers requires ruthless cutting